worldbank/dime-github-trainings/GitHub-trainings/Intro-Git-GitHub-Contributor/Training-Preperations-Contributor.md

 2. Send your GitHub username to the organizer or instructor of your training session.
    (If you provided your username when signing up via a form, you do not need to send it again.)
    The instructor will invite you to the training repository.
+   - _Do not send the email address associated with your GitHub account, we need your username.
+Your username is in the URL to your proile page on GitHub.com, so if unsure, you can alsways share that URL._

-3. Install the GitHub Desktop application.
+4. Install the GitHub Desktop application.
 This is a free GitHub client approved for WB computers.
    While other clients exist, this training uses GitHub Desktop because it is the most beginner-friendly option.
    - **Personal computer**: [Download GitHub Desktop here](https://desktop.github.com/)
    - **WB computer**: Open *Software Center* from the Windows Start menu.
 Search for **GitHub Desktop** and click **Install**.

-4. After installing GitHub Desktop, open it and go to _File_ → _Options_, then log in using your GitHub account.
+5. After installing GitHub Desktop, open it and go to _File_ → _Options_, then log in using your GitHub account.
    - _Optional_: Go to _Help_ → _About GitHub Desktop_ to check for updates.
      (*Software Center* may not install the latest version.
 GitHub Desktop will regardless evenutally update itself automatically.)

-5. Accept the invitation to the training repository sent by your instructor (see Step 2).
+6. Accept the invitation to the training repository sent by your instructor (see Step 2).

-6. Bring the laptop with GitHub Desktop installed to the training session.
+7. Bring the laptop with GitHub Desktop installed to the training session.

 ## Organizer